Anne Green Prize

 The Prize consists of the Anne Green Medal featuring the Molonglo Observatory radio telescope and the stars of Carina and Vela, together with an award of $2,500 and ASA membership for the following calendar year.
 The recipient will be invited to present a paper on their research at the Annual Scientific Meeting of the Astronomical Society of Australia, where the prize will be presented.

-Nominations for the 2025 Anne Green Prize will open in December 2024 with a closing date of mid-February 2025.
+The Anne Green Prize is now open for nominations with a closing date of Friday 14 February 2025.

 Eligibility